zoutepopcorn/ESP-1ch-Gateway-v3.0/README.md

 ##Configuration

+###Using WiFiManager

+The easiest way to configure the Gateway on WiFi is by using the WiFimanager function.
+This function works out of the box.
+WiFiManager will put the gateway in accesspoint mode so that you can connect to it as a WiFi accesspoint.

+The standard access point name used by the gateway is "ESP8266 Gway" and its password is "ttnAutoPw".
+After binding to the access point with your mobile phone or computer, go to htp://192.168.4.1 in a browser and tell the gateway to which WiFi network you want it to connect, and specify the password.

+The gateway will then reset and bind to the given network.
+If all goes well you are now set and the ESP8266 will remember the network that it must connect to.

+Note: All settings and the more advanced features can be set by editing the configuration file (see the next section).

+### Editing ESP-sc-gway.h

 All user configurable settings are put in the ESP-sc-gway.h file as much as possible.
 The most important things to configure to your own environment are:

 - static char *wpa[WPASIZE][2] contains the array of known WiFi access points the Gateway will connect to.
 Make sure that the dimensions of the array are correctly defined in the WPASIZE settings.
+Note: When the WiFiManager software is enabled (it is by default) there must at least be one entry in the wpa file, wpa[0] is used for storing WiFiManager information.
 - Only the sx1276 (and HopeRF 95) radio modules are supported at this time.
 The sx1272 code should be working without much work, but as I do not have one of these modules available I cannot test this.
 - This software allows to connect to 2 servers at the same time (as most gateways do BTW).